 3. Multiply the real-time hours by the hourly rate of pay you need to survive.
 Chances are very good that you will come up with a pay rate for this audiobook that is $1000s MORE than your client wishes to pay.
 You have to decide how to negotiate a rate acceptable to both of you.

 Even with this formula in hand, you still will want to research current audiobook rates.
-Be aware that the SAG/AFTRA union minimum is $250 per finished hour for NARRATION only.
+Be aware that the SAG/AFTRA union minimum on ACX is $250 per finished hour. which is an all-inclusive rate.
 If you are producing the retail-ready project, you need to factor in costs for an editor and proofer as you will pay those out of your PFH rate.
 (Each publisher has negotiated contracts with SAG/AFTRA, and only the ACX rate is publicly available.
 The narration rate with other publishers varies.)
-If you want tips for negotiating a higher price, check out my article Cruising for a competitive advantage.
+If you want tips for negotiating a higher price, check out my article Cruising for a competitive advantage

 Once you know the amount of time you’ll invest in the project and the amount of money you need to get for your time, you’ll know whether to accept an audiobook project.